bijeshofficial/machine_learning_models/README.md

 This is a Python Personal Project for displaying Machine Learning Models using Django.

+This project is hosted on heroku server.
+If you would like to take a look visit: https://mlmodels.herokuapp.com/

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the required packages.